JalmarazMartn/JAMALVariablenaming/README.md

 1. Command "JAL Option to enum.
 Create initial CSV" make a csv with all options fields.
 2. Edit the CSV file editing columns "New Enum Id" and "New Enum Name".
 3. Command "JAL Option to enum.
 Create new enums and substitute options".
 As named, this command creates new enums file in the src\enums folder and substitutes all options by enums in existing files.

-## Avoid implicit REC in page fields
-**_ deprecated!!
-New command "JAM Fix Implicit REC in page fields" to avoid implicit REC in page fields.
-Steps:
-1. With F1 execute "JAM Fix Implicit REC in page fields".
-2. Confirm the pop up message with yes.
-3. Automatically put .rec in page fields declaration.
-4. Save all changed files with File->Save All.

 ### Snippet Include Parameters